janymuong/Cloud-DevOps-CI-CD-project/README.md

   1. Successful cleanup job.
 [SCREENSHOT09]
   1. Only deploy on pushed to `main` branch.
 [SCREENSHOT10]
   1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT11]
-  1. Provide a screenshot of an alert that was sent by Prometheus.
+  1. Provide a screenshot of an alert that was sent by Prometheus/Alertmanager.
 [SCREENSHOT12]

 - Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.